-Required Reading:Readings supporting and responding to the work of the global creatives and relevant creative global themes will be provided on VU Collaborate.
-Assessment:Report, A report on student led workshop including methodologies used, 50%.
-Review, Written analysis and critical response to global creative, 50%.
+Required Reading: Readings supporting and responding to the work of the global creatives and relevant creative global themes will be provided on VU Collaborate.

+Assessment: Exercise, Completion of a series of self-reflective tasks designed to strengthen leadership and team work skills., 20%.
+Report, A report on student led collaborative workshop or project including methodologies used, 30%.
+Review, Analysis, documentation and critical response to global creative practice implemented.
+50%.